 Solution: Go Digital with Fundraising Efforts

-Digital marketing allows nonprofit organizations to easily cast vision for their mission, while building brand awareness.
+Digital marketing allows nonprofit organizations to easily cast a vision for their mission while building brand awareness.

 Previously, Northeast team members scrambled before meetings to go through their large PowerPoint to edit their presentation based on donor interest.